Exploring Cosmos Staking: A Guide to Staking ATOM

 Why is Cosmos Staking So High?

 Cosmos staking offers a relatively high APY when compared to Solana staking (6.5% APY) and Ethereum staking (3% APY).
-The high staking rewards encourage validators and crypto investors to acquire more ATOM instead of other networks’ tokens.
+The high staking rewards encourage validators and crypto investors to acquire more ATOM rather than tokens from other networks.

 How to Stake Cosmos with Atomic Wallet?